signalfx/gdi-specification/specification/configuration.md

   exporters.
 - [2]: If stitching of RUM spans and APM spans is desired then this parameter MUST be set to `true`.
+- [3]: The instrumentation library SHOULD NOT allow changing the setting at runtime, and the initial setting SHOULD be used for the entire lifespan of the application run.
+An instrumentation library whose profiling capability is deactivated MUST NOT introduce additional profiling-based overhead.
+It also MUST NOT emit profiling-based data.

 In addition to Splunk-specific environment variables, the following [OpenTelemetry environment